-Have you noticed more people talking about cooking organically, or having their organics home delivered?
+Have you noticed more people talking about cooking organically, or having their organic food home delivered?

 The days when people looked sideways at imperfect organic produce are over.